junghyori/Product-Feature-Prioritization-Analysis/README.md

 # Product-Feature-Prioritization-Analysis

-This repository is part of an ongoing thesis project that delves into conducting a feature prioritization analysis of Disneyland based on visitor reviews sourced from the TripAdvisor platform.
+This repository is part of an ongoing thesis project focused on conducting a feature prioritization analysis of Disneyland based on visitor reviews sourced from the TripAdvisor platform.

+## Dataset Information

+The analysis operates on two specific datasets:

+- **Original Dataset (`DisneylandReviews.csv`)**: This dataset encompasses a comprehensive collection of visitor reviews from the TripAdvisor platform, serving as the foundational data for the main analysis.

+- **Evaluation Sampled Dataset (`Evaluation Sampled Data.csv`)**: For the purpose of evaluation, a subset of reviews from the original dataset has been extracted.
+This sampled dataset facilitates a comparison between the outcomes of the automated extraction process and manual extraction, affirming the model's robustness and validity.

+> The dataset used in this study was sourced from Kaggle.
+You can access the dataset [here](https://www.kaggle.com/datasets/arushchillar/disneyland-reviews).

 ## Jupyter Notebook

-The provided Jupyter notebook is systematically organized into three main sections:
+The provided Jupyter notebook is systematically organized into several sections:

 ### 1. Text Preprocessing

-Within this section, the data undergoes various preprocessing steps, which include tokenization, stopword removal, lemmatization, and other text-cleaning procedures, thereby preparing the data for deeper analysis.
+Here, the data is prepared for analysis through various preprocessing steps such as tokenization, stopword removal, lemmatization, and other text-cleaning techniques.

 ### 2. Feature Extraction

-Here, several Natural Language Processing (NLP) techniques including topic modelling and POS tagging are employed to discern and extract salient features from the visitor reviews.
-These features encapsulate diverse facets of the Disneyland experience, echoing the sentiments and observations voiced by the visitors.
+This section employs a range of Natural Language Processing (NLP) techniques, including topic modelling and POS tagging, to discern and extract key features from the visitor reviews.
+These extracted features capture the diverse aspects of the Disneyland experience as reflected in the sentiments and observations of the visitors.

 ### 3. Priority Analysis

-Post-feature extraction, the third section is dedicated to the analysis and prioritization of these features.
-Their significance is ascertained based on criteria like relevance, frequency, and sentiment scores.
-This rigorous analysis aids in spotlighting the most pivotal features that could serve as focal points for enhancing the Disneyland visitor experience.
+After extracting the features, this section is dedicated to their analysis and prioritization.
+Their significance is determined based on factors like relevance, frequency, and sentiment scores.
+The deep analysis aids in highlighting the most important features which could be pivotal in enhancing the Disneyland visitor experience.

 ### 4. Evaluation

-Additionally, the repository includes a Jupyter notebook that focuses on the evaluation of the methodology applied in the case study.
-It covers data sampling, manual vs. automated feature extraction, and ranking comparisons.
-The evaluation provides insights into methodology effectiveness and alignment with manual processes.
+An additional Jupyter notebook housed in the repository concentrates on the evaluation of the methodology used in the study.
+Topics covered include data sampling, contrasts between manual vs. automated feature extraction, and ranking comparisons.
+This evaluation sheds light on the methodology's effectiveness and its alignment with manual processes.

 ## Copyright Notice

-Please be informed that this project, inclusive of all its contents, is the exclusive intellectual property of the author.
-Any unauthorized appropriation, reproduction, or distribution of this content without the author's explicit written consent is strictly prohibited.
+All users are advised that the entirety of this project, including all its components, remains the exclusive intellectual property of the author.
+Any unauthorized replication, use, or distribution without prior written consent is strictly prohibited.

 ## Contact

-Should you have further queries or face any issues, kindly reach out to gracejeonghyeon@gmail.com
+For any further queries, issues, or feedback, please direct communications to gracejeonghyeon@gmail.com.

-The preceding details are curated to facilitate a comprehensive understanding and utilization of this repository.
-For an in-depth exposition of the study's methodology, the intrinsic workings of the model, and the resultant findings, it is recommended to refer to the full research paper accompanying this project.
+For a comprehensive understanding of this repository's offerings and a deep dive into the methodologies and insights, users are encouraged to refer to the full research paper associated with this project.